saiccoumar/saiccoumar/README.md

 ## Hi there, I'm Sai! 👋

 ### About me:
-I'm a computer science/data science undergraduate student at Purdue University.
-I specialize in Machine Learning/Artificial Intelligence algorithms but I also have a lot of past experience with full stack software development as well!
+I'm a computer science/data science ~~undergraduate student at~~ graduate from Purdue University, currently applying to become a PhD student.
+I specialize in Machine Learning/Artificial Intelligence algorithms but I also have a lot of experience with full stack software dev as well!

 ### Contact:
 You can reach me via email @ sai.c.coumar1@gmail.com or by adding me on discord @ beausai.
 I'm always happy to talk about projects or answer questions about what I do.